LLM Integration Guide

 context_content = ""

-for file_spec in context_files:
+for file_range in context_files:

-context_content += read_file_lines(file_path, lines)
+context_content += read_file_lines(

 # Build prompt